I’ve been reading

 Yona is barely saved and is left with very serious after-effects.
 Outside the castle, she realizes that the kingdom has fallen into chaos since her father’s death.

 Yona then becomes aware of the seriousness of the situation and sets out to save her people to bring order and peace once again.

 In the year 198, the world is facing a human combustion that can destroy every trace of humanity.

-The Underworld represents a first wave of Human Combustion, people setting alight at random.
+The Underworld represents the first wave of Human Combustion, people setting alight at random.

 Pyrokinetic humans able to control fire are assigned to deal with this mysterious issue.

-The Defense Agency in Tokyo against fire and the Saint Church of Sol have produced a solution: the Special
+The Defense Agency in Tokyo against fire and the Saint Church of Sol has produced a solution: the Special

 The young and enthusiastic Shinra Kusakabe, third generation pyrokinetic, nicknamed Devil’s Footprints because of his ability to set fire to his feet finds himself becoming a full-fledged member of Company 8.